Passkeys & WebAuthn

 What Are Passkeys?

 Passkeys are cryptographic credentials stored on the user's device.
-They use public-key cryptography - the private key never leaves the device, and the public key is stored in LumoAuth.
-Authentication is verified by a cryptographic challenge-response, making passkeys:
+They use public-key cryptography — the private key never leaves the device, and the public key is stored in LumoAuth.
+Authentication happens via a challenge-response, which makes passkeys:

-- No shared secrets - Nothing to steal from the server
+- Free of shared secrets — nothing reusable to steal from the server.

-- Cross-device - Sync across devices via platform credential managers
+- Cross-device — can sync across devices via platform credential managers.

 Supported Credential Types